arturo-lang/arturo/src/extras/webview/migrating.md

 ## Migration instructions

-This is more like a guideline as per what we should do in case we want to pull the latest sources from the parent repo @ webview/webview.
+This is more like a guideline as per what we should do in case we want to pull the latest sources from the parent repo @ [webview/webview](https://github.com/webview/webview).

-(I honestly don't remember the specifics or the *why* behind this weirdness; all I do remember is that I had totally struggled to get it working a) with errors, b) Windows included and c) without the whole Nim project switching to C++, so...
+(I honestly don't remember the specifics or the *why* behind this weirdness; all I do remember is that I had totally struggled to get it working a) without any errors whatsoever, b) Windows included and c) without the whole Nim project switching to C++, so...
 I'm satisfied enough).

 ### Step-by-step